How To Survive Your First Mountain Bike Trip to the Desert

 Most of this gear is what you’d be using on normal, everyday rides (except maybe tweezers….) but it’s a good idea to double-check to make sure you have these items in your pack when you head out to the desert.

-For a more complete list of what to have in your mountain bike pack, head over to this post.
+For a more complete list of what to bring, head over to my post on mountain bike pack essentials.

 Tubeless Tire Kit